jm2292236/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

     - How I debugged:
-        - I tried to add a new toy using the frontend app and saw a response from the server with code 500 at the handleSubmit function.
+        - Tried to add a new toy using the frontend app and saw a response from the server with code 500 at the handleSubmit function.
         - Checked routes.rb and found the route actions for **index**, **create** and **update** are already in place.
-        - I used rails console and tried to add a new toy, it worked well.
+        - Used rails console and tried to add a new toy, it worked well.
         - Checked the backend server logs and found the error was:
             - **NameError (uninitialized constant ToysController::Toys):**
             - **app/controllers/toys_controller.rb:10:in `create'**
-            - which is caused because in the create action the name of the Toy class is misspelled as "Toys".
+            - which was caused because in the create action the name of the Toy class was misspelled as "Toys".
-        - Corrected the misspelling and now the user is able to add new toys. **Task finished!**
+        - Eliminated the misspelling in the Toys controller.
+        - Tried again to add a new toy and everything worked fine.

 - Update the number of likes for a toy